 Unit 2: Management of Marketing

-Management of Marketing looks at how companies raise awareness of their products and entice customers to buy from them.
+Management of Marketing looks at how companies raise awareness of their products and entice customers to buy from them with a focus on the different elements of the marketing mix.

 Unit 3: Management of Operations

-Management of Operations examines the production methods used by the company and looks at how to control stock within the company.
+Management of Operations examines the production methods used by the company and looks at how to control stock within the company, as well as how an organisation can ensure quality of what they produce.

 Unit 4: Management of People

-Management of People focuses on the HR department of an organisation and how they control the people element of a company.
+Management of People focuses on the HR department of an organisation and how they control the people element of a company, looking at different elements of legislation, recruitment and selection.

 Unit 5: Management of Finance